The 5 Best RV Toilets – Quality, Comfort, Performance

 Depending on who you ask, the answer will be either Dometic or Thetford.
 These are the biggest manufacturers of gravity flush RV toilets as well as portable RV toilets.

-Dometic has always made porcelain RV toilet while Thetford makes plastic ones until recently when they came up with the Aqua Magic Style Plus which is made of porcelain.
+Dometic has always made porcelain RV toilets, while Thetford makes plastic ones until recently when they came up with the Aqua Magic Style Plus, which is made of porcelain.

 5. What is the tallest RV toilet